-Barcelona signs US defender Sergiño Dest
+Dest becomes first US player signed by Barcelona’s top squad

-American right back Sergiño Dest completed his move to Barcelona on Thursday after signing a five-year contract.
+BARCELONA, Spain (AP) — Sergiño Dest became the first American player to join Barcelona’s top squad on Thursday after the young right back signed a five-year contract.

-Barcelona paid Ajax 21 million euros ($24.7 million) plus an additional 5 million euros in add-ons to acquire the speedy defender.
+Barcelona paid Ajax 21 million euros ($24.7 million) plus an additional 5 million euros in add-ons to acquire the defender.

 “I have no doubt that he will be a very useful player for Barça,” coach Ronald Koeman said on Wednesday when Dest arrived at the club and passed his medical.

-Dest will replace Nelson Semedo after his move to Wolverhampton in England, and give Koeman another option beside Sergi Roberto to play on the right side of the defense.
+The 19-year-old Dest will replace Nelson Semedo after his move to Wolverhampton in England, and give Koeman another option beside Sergi Roberto on the right side of the defense.

+A fast, skillful wing back, Dest can defend at one end of the pitch and beat defenders to deliver crosses at the other.
+Born in Almere, Netherlands, he grew up in the Ajax system of free-flowing, attacking football that has had close links to Barcelona since Dutch great Johan Cruyff played and coached the Catalan team.

+Barcelona will expect him to provide a threat from the right flank to balance out the deep runs made by Jordi Alba on the left.
+Koeman wants his wing backs to constantly join the attack, allowing the team’s forwards to take scoring positions in the box alongside Lionel Messi.

 Dest could be joined by another American, Konrad de la Fuente, who is in Barcelona’s reserve team.
 Koeman gave him playing time during the preseason and praised his performances.

-The 19-year-old Dest has a Surinamese-American father and Dutch mother and chose to play for the U.S. instead of the Netherlands.
+Dest has a Surinamese-American father and Dutch mother and chose to play for the U.S. instead of the Netherlands.

 Dest committed to the U.S. team last October, a month after making his senior debut for the Americans.
 He still had the ability under FIFA’s rules to change his affiliation to the Dutch team as he had played only in friendlies against Mexico and Uruguay.